Photonic quantum metrology with variational quantum optical non-linearities: Effect of noise

 Fig.~\ref{fig:noise} shows the results of our algorithm in the presence of both noise channels for a circuit depth $d=5$ and fixed photon numbers $N=10$ (panel a) and $N=16$ (panel b) as a function of the dimensionless noise factor $\tilde{\kappa}=\kappa T_{\kappa}$, where $T_{\kappa}$ is the typical noise timescale.
 For $N=16$ only the results for the Kerr ansatz are shown, as the calculation for the emitters one does not reach such value of $N$ due to the numerical overhead introduced by the emitters degrees of freedom.
 We benchmark the optimal values obtained with our VQA with those given by coherent states with $\alpha=\sqrt{N/2}$, TFS $\ket{N/2}\otimes\ket{N/2}$, and NOON states $(\ket{N,0}+\ket{0,N})/\sqrt{2}$ alone without the preparation and measurement PQCs.
 In general, as $\tilde{\kappa}$ increases, the values of $\mathcal{F}^{-1}_{\rm Q}$ obtained with both the emitters and the Kerr ansätze are lifted upwards, attaining values similar to those of NOON and TFS up to the value of $\tilde{\kappa}$ where these states surpass the coherent ones.
-Above that point, the classical optimizer is only able to find solutions close to the QFI of coherent states.
+On the contrary, for larger values of $\tilde{\kappa}$ the states generated by our VQA maintain a metrological advantage over coherent states.
+This improvement becomes larger with growing $N$, as can be seen in panel (b), which features a range of $\tilde{\kappa}$ (shaded in light grey) in which the variationally computed value of $\mathcal{F}^{-1}_{\rm Q}$ is sizeably smaller than that of TFS, which are considered noise-robust states~\cite{Polino2020,Dorner2009}.
+This places the states generated by our protocol amongst the most noise-resilient ones.
+As $\tilde{\kappa}$ grows such improvement diminishes, as it is expected for all generation protocols.
+The dark grey shaded area represents the region beyond the asymptotic bound (for large $N$) in the presence of dephasing noise~\cite{DD2012}.
+For $\tilde{\kappa}\gtrsim 10^{-1}$ the results of our optimal states are close to such a bound.
 As for the CFI, it turns out to be more susceptible to noise, and even for small values of $\tilde{\kappa}$ it deviates significantly from the corresponding QFI, reaching the CFI of coherent states for smaller $\tilde{\kappa}$.
-In spite of this, for low values of noise (approximately below $\tilde{\kappa}=10^{-1}$) the two ansätze are able to provide states and measurements offering a metrological advantage.
-Furthermore, for $N=16$ there exists a region (shaded in panel (b)) in which the variationally computed value of $\mathcal{F}^{-1}_{\rm Q}$ is smaller than that of TFS.
-This signals that our VQA can become the best option for moderate values of noise destroying the performance of NOON states and TFS, but low enough to preserve the metrological advantage of the generated states.
-The width of such region increases with $N$, as one can see comparing panels (a) and (b).
+This implies that photon number measurements are not a good choice in a noisy situation.